Assess Office 2013 compatibility

 These sections provide more guidance about the Manage phase.

 As you monitor solutions that are used by Office 2013, you are likely to find add-ins that are slow to load or that crash frequently.
 You might also find add-ins that should not be used in your organization.
-As described earlier in Improved add-in management in Office 2013, there are new Group Policy settings that allow you to manage these add-ins when they are used with Office 2013.
+As described earlier in Improved add-in management, there are new Group Policy settings that allow you to manage these add-ins when they are used with Office 2013.

 The new add-in management policy settings can be used with the following Office 2013 applications: